- by Catherine

 - Last Updated: 2023-01-30

 Tsampa(also Zanba or Tsamba) is one of the traditional staple foods of Tibetan herders.
 “Tsampa” is the Tibetan transliteration of roasted flour, which is made from highland barley so it's easy to store and carry.
 The herders would hang a pocket around their waists to hold Tsampa when they go out and grab a handful from the pocket to eat with butter tea when they are hungry.
 In addition, Tibetan food Tsampa is rich in nutrients and high calories, which is very suitable for resisting cold and satisfying hunger.
 Therefore, Tsampa has been a favorite delicacy of the Tibetan people.
 For tourists, it is a special food to taste when traveling to Tibet.

 How to Make Tibetan Tsampa?

 When we talk about Tsampa, it would be better to know about highland barley first, which is the raw material for making tsampa.
-Highland barley is widely planted in many places of Tibet.
+Highland barley is widely planted in many places in Tibet.
 When the barley matures, it will be dried and fried.
-After that, together with the bran, it will be ground into a fine flour, then we can make Tsamba.
+After that, together with the bran, it will be ground into fine flour, then we can make Tsamba.
 The process is very interesting.

 Step 1: Put ghee in a bowl and pour hot tea into the bowl.
 Why use hot water?
 Hot water can melt solid ghee much easier.
 If you were a traveler who would be making Tibetan Tsampa for the first time, remember that the amount of water should not exceed one-half.
 Otherwise, it will not be easy to stir.